- Medical Professionalism

 The Building Trust Essay Contest is open to medical students at accredited schools of medicine in the United States.
 Submissions must be an original, unpublished essay of 750 words or less.
 Essays must be written in English and only one submission per student will be accepted.

-- Content and connection to the topic of trust
+- Content and connection to the topic of trust and misinformation

 - Quality of writing and clarity of thought